Diegorpp/cooking_recipe/README.md

-# cooking_recipe
+# Cooking Recipe

-Build a cooking recipe to manage home supply and recipes.
+This project aim to create a web aplication for manage home resources to make recipes at home.
+The project has been built with Django framework.

+This project it's not yet started.